Siri-chan/blog/content/Hosting a Subfolder of an Obsidian Vault on Quartz.md

 	This was as easy as setting `config.configuration.theme.typography.code` to a more pleasant font.
 In this case, JetBrains Mono.
 	I also had to go font browsing, for body and heading fonts that look good with the `ja_JP` locale.
-	(*Many fonts just fallback to an ugly OS-default when faced with* 漢字) I ended up being a bit indecisive on the header font, as the font I initially picked was a bit too stylized for my taste, and also being too small (without messing with a lot of CSS), but I settled on Aoboshi One, after trying several other fonts.
+	(*Many fonts just fallback to an ugly OS-default when faced with* 漢字) I ended up being a bit indecisive on the header font, as the font I initially picked was a bit too stylized for my taste, and also being too small (without messing with a lot of CSS), but I almost settled on Aoboshi One, after trying several other typefaces, but eventually gave up and just used Noto Sans.
 	For the body though, M PLUS was an obvious choice.
 	While JetBrains Mono doesn't support Japanese characters, I doubt I will use many (if any) in code blocks in the future, so I hope this will just be fine.
 3. Github's Syntax Highlighting colors are vague and don't fit anything well.